A Novel Three-Parameter Extended Weibull Distribution for Health Data Modelling: Properties of SMPtW Distribution

-The properties of the proposed distribution are investigated in this section.
-We established the survival function, hazard function, quantile function, moment, moment generating function, characteristic function, mode, mean waiting time, mean residual life, stress-strength reliability, order statistic, and the renyi entropy of the proposed SMPtW distribution.
+The properties of SMPtW distribution are investigated in this section.
+We established the survival function, hazard function, quantile function, moment, moment generating function, characteristic function, mode, mean waiting time, mean residual life, stress-strength reliability, order statistics, and the Rényi entropy of the proposed SMPtW distribution.

-\subsection{Reliability Measures: Survival and Hazard functions of SMPtW}
+\subsection{Reliability Measures: Survival and Hazard functions of SMPtW Distribution}

+Survival function is defined as $ S(y)=1-F(y; \lambda, \phi, \beta )$.
+Using the CDF of SMPtW distribution in equation \ref{SMPtWcdf equation}, we obtained the survival function of SMPtW distributions as follows: